The change we need

 Claire’s campaign is calling for the following –

--The Welsh Government should work with Public Health Wales and organisations to develop a series of campaigns to raise awareness of the symptoms of gynaecological cancers.
+3.The Welsh Government to work with Public Health Wales and organisations to develop a series of campaigns to raise awareness of the signs and symptoms of gynaecological cancers.

--The Welsh Government, in conjunction with the Wales Cancer Network should commission an urgent review of the incidence, trends and high-risk populations in relation to emergency presentations with a gynaecological cancer
+5.The Welsh Government, in conjunction with the Wales Cancer Network, to commission an urgent review of the incidence, trends and high-risk populations in relation to emergency presentations with a gynaecological cancer and how can they take these learnings wider.

 The situation facing women in Wales